 13 miles out and back

-4:30am came and, after a quick breakfast of dry granola washed down with a pint of milk, I started powering up the trail with my headlamp on, toward Kearsarge Pass.
+4:30am came and, after a quick breakfast of dry granola washed down with a pint of milk, I started up the trail with my headlamp on.
 I got to Gilbert Lake and started into the basin where I’d find the access to the north slope.
-It was pretty obvious when I arrived at the base of the upper mountain that it was gonna be a very, very difficult climb.
+It was pretty obvious when I arrived at the base of the upper mountain that it was going to be a tough climb.
 As I looked up at the steep loose scree and talus, I wondered if I had the stamina to actually get to the summit.

-I started up the north slope and it was just as much of a suffer fest as I had expected.
+As I started up the north slope, it was the suffer-fest I had expected.
 I’d climb over class 2 loose rock using hands and feet for 100 feet, then slump over a rock gasping for breath.
 After a minute of rest, I’d repeat the process – for over three hours.

 I finally thought I had made it to the summit and discovered I was 50 feet short.
 So I rested a few minutes, then got my nerve to climb a 50 foot vertical class 3 chimney that leads to the summit.
 After catching my breath, I took in the views.
 The smoke in the air from the fires was so sad, but the view was still amazing.

-I didn’t have the typical euphoria I normally have on a summit because I knew in my gut that it was going to be a very challenging descent.
-So I stayed up there for 30 minutes, had a snack, and psyched myself up, shot a quick GoPro video, and headed back down.
+I didn’t have the typical euphoria I normally have on a summit because I knew it was going to be a challenging descent.
+I stayed up there for 30 minutes, had a snack, and psyched myself up, and headed back down.

 I thought to myself, “I almost got hurt and I’m only 5 minutes into the descent.
 This is not good.”
 I said another prayer, and told myself out loud, “Dude, stay focused and relax.
 You’re going to be down this mountain in a few hours, safe.”

-As I descended, every rock I stood on was loose or broke loose, and I had to just keep my core tight the whole time because I couldn’t commit my feet to any one rock I stepped on.
+As I descended, every rock I stood on was loose or broke loose.
+I had to keep my core tight the whole time because I couldn’t commit my feet to anyone rock I stepped on.
 It seemed to last forever.
-In fact, for the first hour, it seemed like I was just on a treadmill.
-I kept looping at the lake at the base of the mountain and I wasn’t getting any closer.
-The routefind was also a little difficult.
+I kept looking at the lake at the base of the mountain and I wasn’t getting any closer.
+The route finding was also a little difficult.
 If I took the wrong route, I would end up blocked by a cliff and I’d have to reascend to find another way down.
 Given all the energy I expended that day, I didn’t know if I’d have the stamina to do this if I had to.

-Eventually, I made it back down to the lake at the bottom of the mountain and I thanked God and breathed a sigh of relief.
+Eventually, I made it back down to the lake at the base of the north slope.
+I thanked God and breathed a sigh of relief.
 I got back on the trail and made it back to my car at about 5pm.
 It had been a 12-hour journey.
 I exchanged boots for sandals, changed my clothes, and drank a big glass of water before hitting the road.